agkaras/oura-health-analytics/README.md

 > **v1.0 — initial release.** A working prototype built as a personal learning project and portfolio piece.
 Architecture and code quality are actively being improved.

 An end-to-end personal health analytics platform that ingests Oura Ring biometric data into a PostgreSQL database and exposes it through an AI-powered conversational interface.
+The system is built as a workflow-orchestrated pipeline using n8n, handling data ingestion, scheduling, and AI routing, with PostgreSQL for analytical queries and Streamlit as the user interface.

+Its core capability is **pattern discovery based on custom user-defined tag**s (e.g., symptoms, lifestyle factors), with built-in temporal analysis of physiological changes before, during, and after tagged events.
+This allows users to uncover relationships between various personal events and signals such as HRV, sleep, and recovery — a level of insight not available in the native Oura app.
+Summary and trend conversational analyses are possible as well.

-Ask questions in natural language and get evidence-based analysis of your sleep, recovery, activity, stress, cycle, and custom tag-based health patterns.
+Ask questions in natural language and receive structured, evidence-based insights into your sleep, recovery, activity, stress, menstrual cycle, and personalized health recommendations.

 ---